ArcaneEngineer/ECS-tutorials/part5.md

 This is _beginning_ to look like a real ECS, although there is no shortage of improvements still to be made,

-In the next part, we will look at how we can better organise our code, and we'll add the ability for tanks bullets to hit other tanks with their bullets.
+In the next part, we will look at how we can better organise our code, and we'll add the ability for tanks' bullets to hit other tanks!